V33RU/CommandInWiFi-Zeroclick/ATTACK_MODEL.md

 ---

 ### 3.4 XSS / Web UI Injection

+**Likelihood: Medium-High.** Multiple confirmed CVEs across router vendors.
+Any IoT device with a web-based "Site Survey" page is a potential target.

 **How it works:** IoT devices with web administration interfaces display nearby WiFi networks in a "Site Survey" or "Wireless Networks" page.
 If the SSID is rendered in HTML without escaping, JavaScript in the SSID executes in the admin's browser session.